UnityPoint Health - Finley Hospital

-UnityPoint Finley Hospital is a general hospital located in Dubuque, Iowa.
+UnityPoint Health - Finley Hospital is a general hospital located in Dubuque, Iowa.
 It is certified by the Centers for Medicare & Medicaid Services (CMS) and accepts Medicare and Medicaid as a form of payment.

-Multiple service lines include acute renal dialysis, anesthesia cardiac catheterization, laboratory testing, inpatient and outpatient rehabilitation, obstetrics, emergency and psychiatric care, diagnostic imaging (CT, MRI, PET, nuclear medicine), and various surgical procedures.
+Service lines include acute renal dialysis, anesthesia, cardiac catheterization, laboratory testing, inpatient and outpatient rehabilitation, obstetrics, emergency and psychiatric care, diagnostic imaging (CT, MRI, PET, nuclear medicine), and various surgical procedures.

-The hospital specializes in pediatric and neonatal intensive care, and trauma care.
+The hospital specializes in pediatric, neonatal intensive care, and trauma care.
 It is accredited for both inpatient and outpatient services, operates a full-service emergency department, and maintains intensive care units.

-Finley Hospital is a non-profit hospital accredited by the Joint Commission on Accreditation of Healthcare Organizations and licensed by the state of Iowa.
+Finley is a non-profit hospital accredited by the Joint Commission on Accreditation of Healthcare Organizations and licensed by the state of Iowa.

 History

 Early history

 Dr. John Finley was Dubuque's first general physician and the second permanent physician of both Dubuque County and the state of Iowa.
-He was active in the Dubuque community, belonging to the early settler's group, helping to organize the Presbyterian Church, and forming the Northwest Medical Society (now the Dubuque County Medical Society).
+He was active in the Dubuque community, belonging to the early settlers' group, helping to organize the Presbyterian Church, and forming the Northwest Medical Society (now the Dubuque County Medical Society).

 After his death, Dr. Finley bequeathed his property, valued at $80,000, to establish a hospital to be managed by Dubuque physicians.
 The articles of incorporation for The Finley Hospital Company were adopted on February 21, 1890, and the Finley residence was converted into a twenty-seven-room hospital with forty beds.

 The first board of directors consisted of 20 men and 14 women.
 William Harrison Day Sr. served as the first president of the Finley hospital board of trustees.

 The first patients were admitted in 1890.
 Finley Hospital sent aged, mentally ill, or chronically ill patients to other facilities.
 Although it could house 40 patients, conditions were reported to be sub-optimal; surgeries were performed in a glass-walled cupola to maximize available light.

 In 1896, Abraham Slimmer of Waverly, Iowa, pledged $50,000 to the hospital, contingent on Dubuque raising an equal amount by March 1, 1897.
 Henry L. Stout contributed $25,000, but local fundraising stalled, prompting appeals in the Dubuque Herald.
 By the deadline, the community had raised $52,239.36.
 The trustees allocated $25,000 for a new building and invested the remainder.
-Plans included re-purposing the original building as a nurses' home and establishing a training school to provide affordable staffing and professional opportunities for women.
+Plans included repurposing the original building as a nurses' home and establishing a training school to provide affordable staffing and professional opportunities for women.